-- Acetadote® (acetylcysteine) Injection, for the treatment of acetaminophen poisoning; - Caldolor[®] (ibuprofen) Injection, for the treatment of pain and fever; - Kristalose[®] (lactulose) for Oral Solution, a prescription laxative, for the treatment of chronic and acute constipation; - Omeclamox®-Pak, (omeprazole, clarithromycin, amoxicillin) for the treatment of Helicobacter pylori (H. pylori) infection and related duodenal ulcer disease; - Vaprisol® (conivaptan) Injection, to raise serum sodium levels in hospitalized patients with euvolemic and hypervolemic hyponatremia; - Hepatoren® (ifetroban) Injection, a Phase II candidate for the treatment of critically ill hospitalized patients suffering from liver and kidney failure associated with hepatorenal syndrome ("HRS"); and - BoxabanTM (ifetroban) oral capsules, a Phase II candidate for the treatment of patients with aspirin-exacerbated respiratory disease (AERD).
+- Acetadote® (acetylcysteine) Injection, for the treatment of acetaminophen poisoning; - Caldolor® (ibuprofen) Injection, for the treatment of pain and fever; recently approved for use in pediatric patients - Kristalose® (lactulose) for Oral Solution, a prescription laxative, for the treatment of chronic and acute constipation; - Omeclamox®-Pak, (omeprazole, clarithromycin, amoxicillin) for the treatment of Helicobacter pylori (H. pylori) infection and related duodenal ulcer disease; - Vaprisol® (conivaptan) Injection, to raise serum sodium levels in hospitalized patients with euvolemic and hypervolemic hyponatremia; - Hepatoren® (ifetroban) Injection, a Phase II candidate for the treatment of critically ill hospitalized patients suffering from liver and kidney failure associated with hepatorenal syndrome ("HRS"); and - Boxaban® (ifetroban) oral capsules, a Phase II candidate for the treatment of patients with aspirin-exacerbated respiratory disease (AERD).